-- 8.1.1 The analyst must make an initial, one-time, demonstration of the ability to generate acceptable accuracy and precision with this method.
-This ability is established as described in Section 8.2. - 8.1.2 In recognition of advances that are occurring in chromatography, the analyst is permitted certain options (detailed in Section 10.1) to improve the separations or lower the cost of measurements.
+- 8.1.2 In recognition of advances that are occurring in chromatography, the analyst is permitted certain options (detailed in Section 10.1) to improve the separations or lower the cost of measurements.
 Each time such a modification is made to the method, the analyst is required to repeat the procedure in Section 8.2. - 8.1.3 Each day, the analyst must analyze a reagent water blank to demonstrate that interferences from the analytical system are under control. - 8.1.4 The laboratory must, on an ongoing basis, spike and analyze a minimum of 10% of all samples to monitor and evaluate laboratory data quality.
 This procedure is described in Section 8.3. - 8.1.5 The laboratory must, on an ongoing basis, demonstrate through the analyses of quality control check standards that the operation of the measurement system is in control.
 This procedure is described in Section 8.4.
 The frequency of the check standard analyses is equivalent to 10% of all samples analyzed but may be reduced if spike recoveries from samples (Section 8.3) meet all specified quality control criteria. - 8.1.6 The laboratory must maintain performance records to document the quality of data that is generated.
-This procedure is described in Section 8.5. - 8.2 To establish the ability to generate acceptable accuracy and precision, the analyst must perform the following operations. - 8.2.1 A quality control (QC) check sample concentrate is required containing each parameter of interest at a concentration of 10 μ g/mL in methanol.
+This procedure is described in Section 8.5. - 8.2 To establish the ability to generate acceptable accuracy and precision, the analyst must perform the following operations. - 8.2.1 A quality control (QC) check sample concentrate is required containing each parameter of interest at a concentration of 25 μ g/mL in reagent water.
 The QC check sample concentrate must be obtained from the U.S. Environmental Protection Agency, Environmental Monitoring and Support Laboratory in Cincinnati, Ohio, if available.
 If not available from that source, the QC check sample concentrate must be obtained from another external source.
-If not available from either source above, the QC check sample concentrate must be prepared by the laboratory using stock standards prepared independently from those used for calibration. - 8.2.2 Prepare a QC check sample to contain 20 μ g/L of each parameter by adding 200 μ L of QC check sample concentrate to 100 mL of reagent water. - 8.2.3 Analyze four 5 mL aliquots of the well-mixed QC check sample according to Section 10. - 8.2.4 Calculate the average recovery (\overline{X}) in $\mu g/L$, and the standard deviation of the recovery (s) in $\mu g/L$, for each parameter of interest using the four results. - 8.2.5 For each parameter compare s and \overline{X} with the corresponding acceptance criteria for precision and accuracy, respectively, found in Table 2.
-If s and \overline{X} for all parameters of interest meet the acceptance criteria, the system performance is acceptable and analysis of actual samples can begin.
-If any individual s exceeds the precision limit or any individual $\overline{\mathbf{X}}$ falls outside the range for accuracy, the system performance is unacceptable for that parameter.
+If not available from either source above, the QC check sample concentrate must be prepared by the laboratory using stock standards prepared independently from those used for calibration. - 8.2.2 Prepare a QC check sample to contain 50 μ g/L of each parameter by adding 200 μ L of QC check sample concentrate to 100 mL of reagent water. - 8.2.3 Analyze four 5 mL aliquots of the well-mixed QC check sample according to Section 10. - 8.2.4 Calculate the average recovery (\bar{X}) in $\mu g/L$, and the standard deviation of the recovery (s) in $\mu g/L$, for each parameter using the four results.